 Question: How do I become registered as an Australian Nurse?

-Answer: An application is submitted to one of the State Nursing Boards in Australia.back to top
+Answer: An application is submitted to one of the Nursing and Midwifery Board of Australia.back to top

 Question: How many State Nursing Boards are there in Australia?